 The Happy Cat is dedicated to Boomers staying positive, making good life choices and finding happiness each and every day as they journey through life.

 At 61 I started my Happy Cat blog.
 At 62 I started a YouTube channel for videos taken here on Koh Lanta, the island I’m proud to call my home.
 At 63 I started an online shop to go with my website.
 The shop features cat-themed products from Thailand.
 What could be better than a cat-themed shop for someone like me!
+Last year I created a Giant Cat and other sculptures off of plastic waste lighters.

 And I’m most proud of the fact that I’ve done it all myself; the planning, the strategy, the technical side and all the promotional marketing.
 And I don’t find it stressful at all.
 I feel great, confident in my new career, and more importantly, I’m having a blast!